christriescoding/fact-checking-layer/README.md

-# key-players-popup
+# Key Players-Popup
-A pop-up for 'fact-checking' iceberg toggle.
+A Key Players pop-up for a 'fact-checking' iceberg toggle.

+Can be seen here: https://christriescoding.github.io/key-players-popup/